skills-mcp/skills-mcp/docs/spec.md

 ### Tool Discovery Flow

-**Initial conversation setup**:
+**Skill discovery pattern**:

+Agents should consider skills throughout the conversation lifecycle, not just at initialization.
+The typical pattern:

-1. Agent calls `list_skills` (typically at conversation start or when user mentions tasks that might use skills)
+1. **Initial discovery**: Agent calls `list_skills` early in the conversation to understand available capabilities
-2. Server scans configured skills directory and returns metadata for all skills
-3. Agent matches user requests to skill descriptions and calls `get_skill` as needed
+2. **Continuous evaluation**: As new tasks emerge, agent evaluates whether any skill descriptions match the current objective
+3. **Skill loading**: When a skill is relevant, agent calls `get_skill` to load instructions
-4. Agent uses the returned absolute path to read additional resources referenced in the skill instructions
+4. **Resource access**: Agent uses the returned absolute path to read additional resources referenced in the skill instructions

+**Agent responsibilities**:

+- **Initial discovery**: Call `list_skills` at conversation start to understand available capabilities
+- **Visibility awareness**: Call `list_skills` again if skills are no longer visible in context (this can occur for various reasons as conversations evolve)
+- **Continuous evaluation**: As new tasks or objectives emerge, evaluate whether any skill descriptions match the current objective
+- **Progressive loading**: Load skills only when needed by calling `get_skill` when a skill becomes relevant
+- **Resource resolution**: Use absolute paths to access references, scripts, and assets within skills

 **Example flow**: